dora-team/fourkeys/METRICS.md

   FROM four_keys.deployments d, d.changes
   LEFT JOIN four_keys.changes c ON changes = c.change_id
 )
-GROUP BY day
+GROUP BY day ORDER BY day;
-ORDER BY day
 ```

 Automated changes are excluded from this metric.
 This is a subject up for debate.
 Our rationale is that when we merge a Pull Request it creates a Push event in the main branch.
 This Push event is not its own distinct change, but rather a link in the workflow.
 If we trigger a deployment off of this push event, this artificially skews the metrics and does not give us a clear picture of developer velocity.